finaldie/final_dev_env/README.md

 # Fenv
-The project is Basic Development Environment, including bashrc, vimrc/plugins, gitconfig, etc.
+The project is Basic Development Environment, including:
+* bashrc
+* vimrc, plugins
+* gitconfig
+* ...

-This environment is very simple, clean and very easy to manage.
+This environment is very simple, clean and easy to manage.

 # How to Install